dreger/kqdreger.com/content/_index.md

-# Hello, and welcome to my website. 👋
+# Hi, welcome to my website. 👋

 I'm [K.Q.
 Dreger](/about/).
 By day I work at [Patriot](https://patriotsoftware.com/), where I get to empower our product and design teams as the director of product.
-By night I [write](/notes/) about products, people, and punctuation.
+By night I [write](/notes.html) about products, people, and punctuation.
 And by nighter night I bake.
 Bread, mostly.

 Elsewhere: